 Students must have a minimum 2.00 cumulative GPA for courses applied to the minor and may only count one grade below a C (2.0) toward the minor.

 The foundation course assures that you have a solid basis for taking technical courses in the minor.
 These courses are not simply about how to turn on a computer--they give you a grounding in understanding and using computer systems, as well as word processing, spreadsheet, and database software.
 This grounding is required for other courses in the minor--the instructors in those courses will assume you know the basics.

 It is possible to count practicum or internship (minimum of 3 credits) as one, and only one, of your electives.
 This requires the prior approval of the IT Advisor.
 You must demonstrate sufficient IT content in the experience.
-If you plan to take the IT Capstone course, you may not count practicum/internship credits as well as the second semester of the capstone toward the IT Minor.

 No, only one foundation course may be counted toward the minor.

 No. University policy is that courses toward a minor must be completed prior to graduation.

 Make sure you understand the requirements for the minor and that you contact the IT Advisor if you are not sure about anything.